djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 +html_index_configmap: html-index-configmap
 ```

-Modify the `templates/deployment.yaml.j2` to include a volume mount if we find
+Modify the `templates/deployment.yaml.j2` to include a volume mount if the `ConfigMap`
-the `ConfigMap` in the namespace:
+is found in the namespace:

 ```diff
 --- a/templates/deployment.yaml.j2